 Medicare accounts for an increasingly large portion of all long-term acute care hospital (LTACH) discharges, with current estimates indicating that approximately two thirds of all LTACH discharges are Medicare discharges.
 Between 2004 and 2013, Medicare spending on patients in LTACHs increased from $3.7 billion to $5.5 billion.

 These rising costs have not translated to improvements in patient outcomes.
 For example, though Medicare pays for 2,000 days of post-acute care (PAC) services for every 1,000 patients, roughly one fifth require readmission to hospitals, often for preventable conditions.
 By contrast, Kaiser Permanente averages just 600 days of PAC services per 1,000 patients, and enjoys much lower readmission rates.

-In an effort to contain these rising costs, Medicare dramatically altered its LTACH payment model with the Pathway for SGR Reform Act of 2013.
+In an effort to contain these rising costs, Medicare reform was introduced, dramatically altering the LTACH payment model with the Pathway for SGR Reform Act of 2013.
 This change, implemented in fiscal year 2016, aims to reduce the payment rate for certain discharges and will significantly impact LTACHs and the healthcare industry as a whole.